therealrnager/AlphaFoldTutorial/README.md

 * `is_prokaryote_list` is optional and may be removed.
 Flag it true if all input sequences in the given fasta file are prokaryotic.
 If that is not the case or the origin is unknown, set to false
 monomer: This is the original model used at CASP14 with no ensembling.
 * If you are predicting the structure of a protein that is already in PDB and you wish to avoid using it as a template, then `max_template_date` must be set to be before the release date of the structure.
 If you are using a specific protein from the Protein Data Bank as a template model, a good date to use is the release date of that specific model.
-* `model_preset` has a number of options depending on your fasta file:
+* `model_preset` has a number of options depending on your fasta file (this is just a copy-and-paste from DeepMind's github page):
     * __monomer__: This is the original model used at CASP14 with no ensembling.
     * __monomer_casp14__: This is the original model used at CASP14 with num_ensemble=8, matching our CASP14 configuration.
 This is largely provided for reproducibility as it is 8x more computationally expensive for limited accuracy gain (+0.1 average GDT gain on CASP14 domains).